apeli23/webcamface/documentation.md

 ```

-Finally, we will have the `uploadHandler` function to post the videos to the backend and use the response to set the video's public Id using the `setPublicID` state hook.
+Use the `uploadHandler` function to post the videos to the backend and use the response to set the video's public Id using the `setPublicID` state hook.

 ```
 "pages/index"